kluless13/SeaPlusPlus/Code 🖥️/Python/Machine Learning Applications/README.md

 ### H2O.ai
 - **Functionality**: Provides an open-source machine learning platform that supports the whole ML lifecycle.
 - **Why?**: H2O.ai offers a range of tools from data preprocessing to model deployment, making it a comprehensive platform for end-to-end machine learning tasks.

 ---
-Certainly!
-Let's delve deeper into `scikit-learn`, one of the most popular libraries for machine learning in Python.

----